CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

-# Build A Fabric Real-Time Intelligence Solution in a Day
+# Exercise 01: Creating a Fabric Workspace and Eventhouse for Real-Time Intelligence
-## Exercise - 01
-## Estimated duration: 4 hours
+### Estimated duration: 90 minutes
 In this exercise, you will explore **Real-Time Intelligence** to gain insights from streaming data, and create a **Fabric Workspace** to organize and collaborate on your projects.
-You will set up an **Eventhouse** to efficiently store and analyze event-driven data, enable **OneLake Availability** for seamless data integration, and create an **Eventstream** while defining its topology for real-time data ingestion.
-Additionally, you will import and run a **Data Generator Notebook** to simulate streaming events, set up a **Lakehouse**, and upload reference data to create delta tables.
-You will access **Eventhouse data from the Lakehouse**, build a **KQL Database schema**, and develop a **Real-Time Dashboard** with auto-refresh for live insights.
-Finally, you will use **Data Activator** to automate actions based on real-time data.
+You will set up an **Eventhouse** to efficiently store and analyze event-driven data, enable **OneLake Availability** for seamless data integration.
 ## Lab objectives:
 In this lab, you will be able to complete the following tasks: